Flexible Vertical Federated Learning with Heterogeneous Parties

 We describe the training process of Flex-VFL in Algorithm~\ref{vafl2.alg}.
 The global model is initialized to $\bm\Theta^{0,0} = [\thetab_0^{0,0}, ..., \thetab_K^{0,0}]$.
 In each global round, the parties agree upon a mini-batch of sample IDs $\B$ on which to train.
 For example, the server may assign the same random number generator seed to all parties, ensuring each party chooses the same sample IDs at the start of each round.
 Each party then determines its set of local features $\X_k^{\B}$ that it will use to compute embeddings.
 Each party, excluding the server, computes its embeddings for the mini-batch, $\bm h_k(\thetab_k; \X^{\B}_k)$.
 These embeddings are sent to the server, and the server distributes its current model $\thetab_0$ and $\Phi^r$ to all parties.
-Each party and the server start the \emph{local training period}, and each runs $\tau_k^r$ local gradient descent steps.
-Note that during local iterations, each party only updates its own embedding $\bm h_k(\thetab_k^{r,t})$, and uses stale versions of $\bm h_j(\thetab_j^{r,0})$ for all $j \neq k$.
-Each party also reuses the same mini-batch for $\tau_k^r$ iterations, saving on communication of a new set of embeddings at each local iteration.
-We show in Section~\ref{adapt.sec} that the model converges, even though this stale information is used.